-Collins Scholarship recipients are awarded \$4,350 each year, renewable for four years.
+Collins Scholarship recipients are awarded at least \$4,500 their freshman year, renewable for three additional years.
 Selection for the Collins Scholarship is highly competitive.
 A limited number of awards are made.
 To be considered, applicants must meet all University requirements for unconditional admission; have a minimum score of 1250 on the SAT or a minimum score of 28 on the ACT; have completed a balanced college preparatory program including history, science, and a foreign language; be in the top quarter of their graduating class, and have been a resident of the state of Texas for at least one year.
 Prospective freshmen students completed applications must be postmarked by January 31.
 To obtain an application and additional information, please visit our website at www.baylor.edu/finaid.